What is Alzheimer’s Disease?

 (c) engaging in mentally-challenging activities (like learning a new language in adulthood, learning an instrument, or playing challenging chess games)

-… are associated with reduced age of onset and reduced risk of developing Alzheimer’s disease.
+… are associated with reduced age of onset and reduced risk of developing Alzheimer’s.

-At this point in time, there are no medications, foods, or vitamins that have been shown conclusively to reduce the risk of dementia, like Alzheimer’s disease.
-People who maintain a healthy, Japanese, or Mediterranean diet do have a reduced risk of Alzheimer’s disease.
+At this point in time, there are no medications, foods, or vitamins that have been shown conclusively to reduce the risk of progressive dementia, like Alzheimer’s disease.
+People who maintain a healthy, Japanese, or Mediterranean diet do have a reduced risk of dementia.
 This is typically attributed to the cardiovascular benefits of such diets.